vbrazo/roda_api_generator/README.md

 ## Included generators

-- [ ] api_generators roda: generates generic layout, stylesheet, and helper files.
+- [ ] api_generators roda: generates a generic Roda API scaffolding.

-- [ ] api_generators sinatra: generates a controller and optional model/migration.
+- [ ] api_generators sinatra: generates a generic Sinatra API scaffolding.

 To view the README for each generator, run it with the help option.